MiguelTVMS/qdevice-container/README.md

 ## Features

-- Lightweight image based on `debian:bullseye-slim`.
+- Lightweight image based on Alpine Linux.
 - Easily deployable in any containerized environment.
 - Supports integration with Corosync clusters.